sc20anonymous/DCQCN-validation/README.md

 ### Sending rate of F1.

 CC rate refers to the sending rate regulated by DCQCN.
 Real rate refers to final sending rate regulated by both PFC and DCQCN.
-After launching of burst at 3ms, F1 CC rate is improperly reduced to about 9Gbps.
-Ideally, F1 should not decrease rate.
+After 3ms (burst launching), CC rate of F1 is improperly reduced to about 9Gbps.
+Ideally, F1 should not decrease rate since it does not contribute to the congestion at port P0.
+The improper rate adjustment of DCQCN is due to incorrect congestion detection at port P2.
 <div align="center"><img width="400" height="280" src="https://github.com/sc20anonymous/DCQCN-validation/raw/master/dcqcn_cc_rate.png"/></div>